Aquaculture 101

 Welcome to what we hope is a useful resource for Minnesota aquaculture farmers and anyone looking for information about fish farming in Minnesota.

-• The information here is not exhaustive; it is a curated list of resources selected by our fisheries and aquaculture extension educator and fisheries specialist.
+• The information below is curated list of resources selected by our fisheries and aquaculture extension educator and fisheries specialist; it is not exhaustive.

 Minnesota Sea Grant is a federal-university partnership program that brings water science to coastal communities.
 The nationwide Sea Grant network is composed of 34 university-based programs located along the coastal and Great Lakes states.
 Sea Grant's mission is to enhance the practical use and conservation of coastal, marine, and Great Lakes resources in order to maintain a sustainable economy and environment.
 Sea Grant is part of the National Oceanic and Atmospheric Administration (NOAA), which falls under the Department of Commerce.
 Sustainable fisheries and aquaculture is one of Sea Grant's four main focus areas.